rito1998/zwol/README.md

 The optional `--broadcast` (e.g. 192.168.0.255) is important if there are multiple network interfaces.
 Setting the correct subnet broadcast address ensures the OS chooses the right network interface.
 If not specified, 255.255.255.255 is used.

-Use `zig-wol status` to ping all machines by their FQDNs (if defined on alias creation) and display the status.
+Use `zig-wol ping` to ping all machines by their FQDNs (if defined on alias creation) and display the result.

 ```sh
 🟢  office-server